Which are better: Macs or PCs? In this article (and the video above) we try to put this issue to bed once and for all.

 Any comparison of Macs and PCs needs to note that Macs are PCs.
 In fact, as Apple used to say in every boilerplate of every press release: “Apple ignited the personal computer revolution in the 1970s with the Apple II and reinvented the personal computer in the 1980s with the Macintosh.”

-2. Macs are better than PCs because there are too many PCs to choose from
+10 reasons why Macs are better than PCs: There are too many PCs to choose from

 Because PCs don't come from a single manufacturer there are hundreds of PCs on the market.
 But none of these have the single vision guiding them that Macs offer.